• Skip to primary navigation

 But after we moved, I learned that I also love to spend time inside the cabin with our little family.

 In the months that we’ve lived here, some of my best memories have been of our family spending time together in the cabin.
-These times are made extra special by the cabin itself: it feels cozy in the winter as we hang out in the living room by the wood stove.
+These times are made extra special by the cabin itself: it feels cozy in the winter as we hang out in the living room by the cabin fireplace wood stove.
 And in the long, bright summer, I love to cook or bake together as a family and with all the flavors of the season.
 My favorite activity is to try baking new recipes with huckleberries that my husband goes out and picks!

 I learned that I crave this: these times with our family as we settle into making the cabin our home.
 It’s not the mountains, nature, or outdoors that I seek out the most – it’s quality time with my husband and son.